nbraud/exherbo-scripts/README.md

 # Licensing

-This is all distributed under the [ISC license](LICENSE.md), a free, open source and non-copyleft license, [equivalent to 2-clauses BSD][BSD2] but simpler.
+The content of this repository is distributed under the [ISC license](LICENSE.md), a free, open source and non-copyleft license, [equivalent to 2-clauses BSD][BSD2] but simpler.

 [BSD2]: http://www.openbsd.org/policy.html